 The Heritage City

 Did you miss the date to visit during the festive season?
 Not to fret, the palace gets lit up on normal days as well.
-It might not be as spectacular as the Navaratri celebrations, but the feat is one not to be missed nonetheless.
-It lights up on the evenings, and while you are there, do watch the “Light and Sound” show as well.
+It might not be as spectacular as the Navaratri celebrations, but the feat is the one which should not be missed nonetheless.
+All major parts of the Mysore city light up in the evenings.
+Do not miss the “Light and Sound” show which is an experience in itself.
 You will feel that you are going back with a piece of history yourself.
 But the real beauty of the palace lies inside.
 The beauty of the marriage pavilion or the Diwan-E-Khaas can’t be described in words alone.

 Adventure for you

-If you are one of the adventurous types, though, you might want to check up on the trip from Mysore to Coorg.
-Believe me when I say this, that it is one of the best roads in India to do motorcycling.
-The town of Coorg, in itself, is reason enough for you wanting to brave the trip.
+If you are one of the adventurous types, though, you might want to check on the trip from Mysore to Coorg.
+This is one of the best roads which is a perfect fit for a skilled bike rider.
+One can check his driving skills here.
+The town of Coorg, in itself, is a reason enough for you wanting to brave the trip.
 For those on the less side of the adventure, it is a mere 3 hour trip via a bus.
 Coorg (or Kodagu), has one of the only 2 temples dedicated to Lord Brahma at Talakaveri in South East Asia.
 So be sure to visit that.
 You also have the Iruppu and the Abbey Falls and the wildlife sanctuary of Nagarahole for those wanting a peaceful commune with nature herself.